act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 ---
 id: b8bb68
-name: Text spacing specified via CSS styles is below permissible minimum value or not set to `!important`
+name: Text spacing set in the `style` attribute is below permissible minimum value or not set to `!important`
 rule_type: atomic
 description: |
   This rule checks that
 accessibility_requirements:
-  wcag21:1.4.12: # Text Spacing - Level AA
+  wcag21:1.4.12: # Text Spacing (AA)
     forConformance: true
     failed: not satisfied
     passed: further testing needed